Jeep Grand Cherokee (ZJ): Orvis Edition (1995–1997)

 The Orvis (1995–1997) was a Grand Cherokee Limited package that featured an exterior color scheme of Moss Green, or in 1997 the (less common) Light Driftwood, with roan red and maize side strip accents (1995).
 Moss Green paint accents on the road wheels (matching the moss green body color) and the special "Orvis" brand badging were the only significant exterior visual differences.
 In performance, the 5.2 V8 engine became standard, but was available with a 4.0 inline 6-cylinder engine.
 Also, some Orvis editions came with a rear liftglass (which in 1996 became a mainstream option), tow hooks, and the Up-Country suspension group.
 However, the interior was special.
 Two-tone green and tan leather seats were complemented with roan red accent piping and Orvis insignia.
-There was a slight difference between the 1996 and 1997 years' interior compared to each other.
-The 1996 had a black dash where the 1997 had a tan dash, The Orvis Edition luxury trim package was optional on the Limited version, and when equipped with all the other options was the most expensive of all the Grand Cherokee versions until 1998 when the 5.9 Limited was introduced.
-Jeep ended their relationship with Orvis Catalog in 1997, and the Orvis Edition was discontinued.
-However in Europe, the ZJ (ZG) Orvis Special Edition in RHD form now became the ultimate.
+There was a slight difference between the 1996 and 1997 interiors compared to each other.
+The 1996 had a black dash, whereas the 1997 had a tan dash.
+The Orvis Edition luxury trim package was optional on the Limited version, and when equipped with all the other options, was the most expensive of all the Grand Cherokee versions until 1998 when the 5.9 Limited was introduced.
+Jeep ended its relationship with Orvis Catalog in 1997, and the Orvis Edition was discontinued.
+However, in Europe, the ZJ (ZG) Orvis Special Edition in RHD form has now become the ultimate.
 Boasting all the Orvis extras, plus features such as Bonnet (Hood) vents from the 5.9, this exclusively high output 4.0 6 cylinder (195 bhp) 3:73 standard gearing car was offered in Platinum Mist Metallic with Black Leather and wood trim, complete with an Option Free list (except Tow Pack), 0-60 of 8.1, and a factory top speed of 132 mph.

 Production numbers of the Orvis Editions are: